 - Since so many people struggle with poor mood during the dark days of winter, several devices have been developed to provide light therapy.
 This includes portable light boxes, special light bulbs, and dawn simulators all designed to simulate sunlight to reduce fatigue and reset your body’s internal clock.
 It’s recommended that you speak with your physician before you purchase a light therapy device.

 - Continue taking care of your physical well-being.
 Eat a balanced diet, exercise regularly, and get adequate sleep each night.
 When you’re feeling healthy physically, it can be easier to feel better emotionally.

 Lastly, if you notice that the feelings of sadness are cyclical and typically fade by the time the seasons change back, remind yourself that the way you’re feeling is only temporary.
 It will pass, so just continue to take care of yourself until then.
-If you still feel sad and hopeless for a long period of time, it is a good idea to speak with a professional counselor.
+If you still feel sad and hopeless for a long period of time, it is a good idea to speak with a professional counselor or therapist in Austin.